Skip to content Skip to footer

 – Drinks and food are not allowed inside the parade vehicles.

-– The cost of tickets for the 2025 Museu da Carris Classics Parade cannot be refunded, whether you fail to check in at the specified time or for any other reason.
+– The cost of tickets for the 2026 Carris Museum Classics Parade cannot be refunded, whether you fail to check in at the specified time or for any other reason.

-– Tickets for the 2025 Museu da Carris Classics Parade cannot be exchanged.
+– Tickets for the 2026 Carris Museum Classics Parade cannot be exchanged.

 We advise you to arrive early to enjoy the whole experience, CARRIS band, and have a good trip!